REPUBLIC COUNTY ECONOMIC DEVELOPMENT

 NORTH CENTRAL KANSAS SMALL BUSINESS DEVELOPMENT CENTER

-*The Concordia NCK SBDC office has been closed as of January 2016.
+*The Concordia NCK SBDC office has been closed as of January 2016 we are now part of the Manhattan KS SBDC office.
 Please contact RCED for local assistance and programs*

 KSBDC provides free, confidential, one-on-one consulting designed to find practical solutions to business problems.
 The center’s job is one of education and guidance.
 A representative sample of these services includes:

 -Free and confidential counseling

 -Review of inventory control procedures